-9. Hever Castle – Kent
+10. Hever Castle – Kent

-Five star wedding accommodation is also available to book as part of your wedding day.
+Five-star wedding accommodation is also available to book as part of your wedding day.

 READ MORE: The Best Budget Wedding Venue Deals

-10. Farnham Castle – Surrey
+11. Farnham Castle – Surrey

 We also love the Great Hall, with its grand fireplace and magnificent gold-framed portraits.
-What a beautiful setting!

 12. Carlton Towers – North Yorkshire